medikoo/es5-ext/README.md

 Remove all enumerable own properties of the object

-### clone(obj)

-Returns clone that shares all properties of the object and have same prototype as the object

 ### compact(obj)

 Returns copy of the object with all enumerable properties that have no falsy values